Canute LLP Canute LLP

 You will find that the FHC hydraulic calculation software will work across Windows XP, Vista, Windows 7 and Windows 8.1 so you need not worry when choosing your operating system.
 You can be assured that Canute will keep developing hydraulic calculation software to work with Microsoft operating systems for many years to come.

-After a year's work, BSI has now issued BS 9251(fire sprinkler systems for domestic and residential occupancies – code of practice) for public comment.
-The Revised standard is considerably changed from the 2005 version and provides more clarification and insight.
-One of the major changes is that it has removed 'residential' and 'domestic' classifications in favour of type 1, type 2 and type 3 classifications this is undoubtedly a move in the right direction and will be given much more flexibility.
+After a year's work, BSI has issued BS 9251:2014(fire sprinkler systems for domestic and residential occupancies – code of practice) for public comment.
+The Revised standard is considerably changed from the 2005 version, providing more clarification and insight.
+One of the significant changes is that it has removed 'residential' and 'domestic' classifications in favour of type 1, type 2 and type 3 classifications.
+This is undoubtedly a move in the right direction and will be given much more flexibility.

 London fire sprinkler international 2014 conference